Meat alternative: History

-Prior to the arrival of Buddhism, northern China was predominantly a meat-consuming culture.
+Before the arrival of Buddhism, northern China was predominantly a meat-consuming culture.
 The vegetarian dietary laws of Buddhism led to development of meat substitutes as a replacement for the meat-based dishes that the Chinese were no longer able to consume as Buddhists.
 Meat alternatives such as tofu and wheat gluten are still associated with Buddhist cuisine in China and other parts of East Asia.
-Meat alternatives were also popular in Medieval Europe during Lent, which prohibited the consumption of warm-blooded animals, eggs, and dairy products.
+Meat alternatives were also popular in medieval Europe during Lent, which prohibited the consumption of warm-blooded animals, eggs, and dairy products.
 Chopped almonds and grapes were used as a substitute for mincemeat.
 Diced bread was made into imitation cracklings and greaves.

 John Harvey Kellogg developed meat replacements variously from nuts, grains, and soy, starting around 1877, to feed patients in his vegetarian Battle Creek Sanitarium.
 Kellogg's Sanitas Nut Food Company sold his meat substitute Protose, made from peanuts and wheat gluten.
 It became Kellogg's most popular product as several thousand tons had been consumed by 1930.

 There was an increased interest in meat substitutes during the late 19th century and first half of the 20th century.
 Prior to 1950, interest in plant-based meat substitutes came from vegetarians searching for alternatives to meat protein for ethical reasons, and regular meat-eaters who were confronted with food shortages during World War I and World War II.

+Lentils were used at the turn of the century.
+In 1897, Food, Home and Garden published a positive review of London's vegetarian restaurants, claiming, "For fivepence one could get a lentil cutlet, which was very appetizing, and looked like a meat croquette".